lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
-seems to be fixed? now just delete from dom add delete functions to user, event and team adapters // do i need to delete also the associations?? add links to delete and then process the links with functions. download project requirements file and check off completed .catch errors for fetch requests make function to process inputted date time from new event info here - https://www.toptal.com/software/definitive-guide-to-datetime-manipulation
+user delete is not removing player from database, what players are showing? we only deleted event.players(user) delete need to remove player from event.players JS add delete functions to user and team add links to delete and then process the links with functions. do I need edit functions and buttons? download project requirements file and check off completed .catch errors for fetch requests make function to process inputted date time from new event info here - https://www.toptal.com/software/definitive-guide-to-datetime-manipulation